-The West Berkshire LFRMS was produced in 2013, and outlines how the Council, in its role as LLFA, will work with other risk management authorities to communicate and manage flood risk in West Berkshire both now and in future years.
+The West Berkshire LFRMS was produced in 2013, and subsequently updated in 2021, following a formal review in 2020.
+The West Berkshire LFRMS 2021 outlines how the Council, in its role as LLFA, will work with other risk management authority partners to better understand, communicate and manage local flood risk, both now and in the future.